-Ingredients• 30 ounces frozen hash browns, diced or shredded will work, thawed • 2 cups sour cream • 10.5 ounce can cream of chicken soup (or homemade) • 10 tablespoons butter, divided, melted • 1 teaspoon salt • 1/4 teaspoon freshly ground black pepper • 1 teaspoon dried minced onion • 2 cups shredded cheddar cheese • 2 cups corn flakes cereal
+Ingredients• 30 ounces frozen hash browns, diced or shredded, thawed • 1 (10.5 ounce) can cream of chicken soup • 2 cups sour cream • 10 tablespoons butter, divided, melted • 1 teaspoon dried onion, minced • 1/4 teaspoon freshly ground black pepper • 1 teaspoon salt • 2 cups cheddar cheese, shredded • 2 cups corn flakes cereal

 You can serve this dish with baked ham, oven-roasted turkey, or another suitable entree.